LYNCH·LLP

 • What is Eric Cardwell's overall allowance rate?

-The 89% rate describes his past record on 743 decided applications and is not a prediction of any specific application's outcome.
+No. The 89% pooled figure describes the examiner's historical record across all art units combined and is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION